Tiger PAWS Literary Art Journal

 Tiger PAWS SEG Co-directors: Jamie Miranda and Stephanie Gibson

-Committee Members: San Juan San Miguel, Dr. Karen Cunningham, Spencer Key, and Marissa Ramirez
+Committee Members: San Juan San Miguel, Dr. Karen Cunningham, Spencer Galvan, and Ed O'Casey

-At the end of fall and spring semesters, published students will have an opportunity to present or display their work at the Tiger PAWS publication event.
+At the end of the fall and spring semesters, published students will have an opportunity to present or display their work at the Tiger PAWS publication event.
 All are invited to attend, and copies of the journal will be distributed.
-The Spring 2019 Publication Event will be held May 1, 2019, in the Bowden Alumni Center (SLC 313) from 4:30 p.m.-6:30 p.m.
+The Spring 2021 Publication Event will be held virtually with day and time TBA.

 View previous editions of Tiger PAWS online: